 California’s Future: Social Safety Net

 California’s social safety net is designed to help people in economic need.
-It has several other short- and long-term goals, such as increasing employment, safeguarding adequate access to food, and improving children’s well-being.
+It also has several other short- and long-term goals, such as increasing employment, safeguarding adequate access to food, and improving children’s health.
 Safety net assistance takes a number of forms, including cash grants, nutritional support, housing assistance, and tax credits.
 The largest programs help millions of Californians each year.
-For example, in 2016–17, an average of 1.09 million state residents received monthly support from CalWORKs, California’s cash assistance program for families with children.
-And an average of 4.15 million Californians received a monthly food benefit from CalFresh, popularly known as food stamps or EBT.
+For example, in 2017–18, an average of about 1 million state residents—82 percent of them children—received monthly support from CalWORKs, California’s cash assistance program for families with children.
+And an average of 4 million Californians received a monthly food benefit from CalFresh, popularly known as food stamps or EBT.
 Safety net programs substantially moderate poverty, particularly among children.
-PPIC research finds that while 21.6 percent of California children lived in poverty in 2015, 36 percent would have been poor had it not been for safety net programs.
+PPIC research finds that while 21 percent of California children lived in poverty in 2016, 35 percent would have been poor had it not been for safety net programs.

 This publication is part of a briefing kit that highlights our state’s most pressing long-term policy challenges in 11 key areas: